ronakice/HackPrinceton/README.md

-# The Word on the Streets - HackPrinceton Finalists (Top 10)
+# The Word on the Streets - HackPrinceton Finalist (Top 10)
 ##Installation
 ######pip install -r requirements.txt